emanuelaepure10/database_manual/contribution.md

 # Contributing to Re3gistry software

 Thank you for your interest in contributing to the Re3gistry project.
-We would appreciate it if you would read this information carefully
+We would appreciate it if you would read this information carefully so that we can propagate your changes as soon as possible.
-## Before you start

-* Do you want to setup your own repository using Re3gistry codebase?
-* Do you want to develop a big feature on top of this codebase?
-Or do you want to solve a bug you or someone else have found?
-* Do you have problems in installing the project?
-* Or you just want to report an issue?

-Please us the GitHub issues to get in touch with us!
-And lt us know about your plans.

-## Legal
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.adoc) before you start interacting with the Re3gistry community.

+We distinguish between two types of changes to the R3TF software that are handled differently:

+* For changes that provide bug fixes a Pull Request can be created that references an existing bug in the R3TF repository.
+* Changes that provide improvements to the software must first be discussed in an Re3gistry Improvement Proposal (R3IP) and reference an accepted R3IP.

+Your Pull Request will be reviewed by the managers of the repository.

 ## Developer Certificate of Origin
 Registry software is Licensed under the [European Public License 1.2](https://opensource.org/licenses/EUPL-1.2).
 For all project contributions it is necessary to follow the Developer Certificate of Origin (DCO) mechanism.